 CAUTION: Never drain the water heater when it’s hot or under pressure.
 With no water hooked up to the RV and the water pump off, open a hot-water faucet to remove any pressure on the system.
 Allow the tank to cool before draining.

 Step 2: Open all hot and cold faucets; don’t forget the toilet valve and outside shower.
 Locate and open the low point water drain lines.
 Use the water pump to help force most of the water out of the system, but turn it off as soon as the system is drained, to prevent damaging the pump.
 Recap all drains and close all faucets.
+Just like a water heater installation, if you think you need professional help with it, go ahead and do it.

 Step 3: Bypass the water heater.
 If you do not have a bypass kit installed, the water heater will fill up with RV antifreeze before it goes through the water lines, wasting 6 or 10 gallons of antifreeze.